Get Quote

 🧑🔧 Forester’s Insight — 20 Years in the Field

-The Material Specification Conversation Nobody Has Early Enough
+The Syringe Blister Pack Materials Conversation Nobody Has Early Enough

 Before specifying any forming material, lock down three numbers: your API’s critical WVTR threshold, your sterilization method (ETO, gamma, or aseptic fill), and your target market’s ICH climatic zone.
 Then work backwards to the material and machine spec.
 At HIJ, our syringe blister packing machines are engineered around your validated material stack from day one — so the forming station, tooling geometry, and sealing parameters are matched to your specific film construction, not a generic default.

-Syringe Blister Pack Material Comparison: PVC vs. PVC/PVDC vs. Alu-Alu vs. Tyvek® Lidding
+Syringe Blister Pack Materials Comparison: PVC vs. PVC/PVDC vs. Alu-Alu vs. Tyvek® Lidding

-Cold-form Alu-Alu is the only forming material that satisfies Zone IVb moisture barrier requirements for hygroscopic APIs — but PVC/PVDC remains the cost-effective choice for Zone I/II markets with stable products.
+Cold-form Alu-Alu is the only syringe blister pack materials option that satisfies Zone IVb moisture barrier requirements for hygroscopic APIs — but PVC/PVDC remains the cost-effective choice for Zone I/II markets with stable products.
 The table below consolidates the key technical and regulatory parameters across all four material types used in syringe blister packaging.

 Material WVTR (g/m²/day) OTR (cm³/m²/day) Sterilization Compatibility ICH Zone Suitability Typical Cost Index Machine Requirement